-The Illinois medical malpractice insurance marketplace is similar to those of other states with one particular exception: physicians practicing in Cook County are now paying lower insurance premiums.
-In fact, rates across Illinois have decreased due to a “soft” insurance market environment.
-Physicians are beginning to see a 40 percent reduction in premium costs.
+The Illinois medical malpractice insurance marketplace is similar to those of other states, with one particular exception: Physicians practicing in Cook County are now paying lower insurance premiums.
+Rates across Illinois have decreased due to a soft insurance market environment.
+Physicians are beginning to see a 40% reduction in premium costs.

 Illinois medical malpractice insurance rates continue to decrease as a whole, but many physicians are still paying high premiums.
 Physicians practicing in Cook County, for example, are paying one to two times more than their colleagues pay in surrounding counties.

 Are you a physician new to Illinois?
 This guide will provide you with the information you need to know about medical malpractice insurance in Illinois.

 Do you have questions about medical malpractice insurance in Illinois?
 Find answers to some of the most commonly asked questions below.